The dBASE Book Plus, 2nd Edition

 CreateSpace: $40 (US)

 It should be noted that prices will vary in non-US markets based on exchange rates and all the fun international money issues.

-The printed version of The dBASE Book Plus is available on Amazon.com in the US and in various other countries (Amazon.de, Amazon.co.uk, Amazon.de, Amazon.fr, Amazon.it, and Amazon.es) now.
+The printed version of The dBASE Book Plus will available on Amazon.com in the US and in various other countries (Amazon.de, Amazon.co.uk, Amazon.de, Amazon.fr, Amazon.it, and Amazon.es) soon.

 Note: If you wish to follow along with the code in the book, the source code is below (click the Source Code link below).

 Q: Why this book and not a fourth edition of The dBASE Book?